• Skip to primary navigation

 • Spray a separate bowl with oil.
 Transfer the dough to the oiled bowl, flip once to cover both sides with the oil.
 Cover the bowl tightly with plastic wrap and allow to rise in a warm place until doubled in size, about 45 minutes.

 • Line a baking sheet with parchment paper or a silicone liner.
-Punch down the dough and divide into 12 equal portions (for small sliders) or 8 equal portions (for regular sandwiches).
-On a clean working surface or pastry mat, shape each portion into a ball then place on the lined baking sheet.
+Punch down the dough and divide into 12 equal portions.
+On a lightly floured surface or pastry mat, shape each portion into a ball then place on the lined baking sheet.
 (To easily shape into smooth rounds, I pull down the sides and pinch the excess dough on the bottom.)
 Spray plastic wrap with oil, then loosely cover the dough balls and let rise for 10 more minutes.
-Meanwhile, preheat the oven to 400 degrees F.

-• In a small bowl, melt 1 to 2 Tablespoons of butter.
+• Preheat oven to 400°F. In a small bowl, melt 1 to 2 Tablespoons of butter.
 Brush the tops of the dough balls with the melted butter, then sprinkle with cornmeal.
-Bake for 12-15 minutes, until golden and baked through.
+Bake for 12 to 15 minutes, until golden and baked through.
 Rotate the baking sheet halfway through.
-(The 12 sliders will take less baking time than the 8 regular sized rolls, so watch carefully.)

 Notes